hepaestus/3d-printing/_posts/2021-12-20-todays-print-beholder.md

 ---
 The beholder is a monster to be respected.
 You will need all your wits to defeat such a powerfull magical beast.
 <!--more-->
+**Update**: This monster made for an epic battle wherein our god like heros destroyed the beholder as they fled.
+The beholder only got to make a few attacks before being over powered by the heroic adventuring party.

 ![Beholder Model](/3d-printing/images/blog_beholder-the-watcher.png)